 September 2018

-This study describes the property values in U.S. metropolitan areas of owner-occupied homes located in neighborhoods that are at least 50 percent black, which we define as black neighborhoods for the purpose of this analysis.
-Using property valuations at the neighborhood scale from the U.S. Census Bureau and the real estate research company Zillow, we find the following:
+Using census and real estate market data, a study of property values in U.S. metropolitan areas of owner-occupied homes located in neighborhoods at least 50 percent black finds that:

-Differences in home and neighborhood quality do not fully explain the devaluation of homes in black neighborhoods.
-Homes of similar quality in neighborhoods with similar amenities are worth 23 percent less in majority black neighborhoods, compared to those with no very few or black residents.
-Majority black neighborhoods do exhibit features associated with lower property values, including higher crime rates, longer commute times and less access to high-scoring schools and restaurants.
-Yet, these factors explain roughly half of the undervaluation of homes in black neighborhoods.
-Across all majority black neighborhoods, owner-occupied homes are undervalued by $48,000 per home on average, amounting to $156 billion in cumulative losses.

 In U.S. metropolitan areas, 10 percent of neighborhoods are majority black, and they are home to 41 percent of the black population living in metropolitan areas and 37 percent of the U.S. black population.
-These neighborhoods hold $609 billion in owner-occupied housing assets, and are home to approximately 10,000 public schools and over 3 million businesses.
+These neighborhoods hold $609 billion in owner-occupied housing assets and are home to approximately 10,000 public schools and over 3 million businesses.
 Though most residents are black (14.4 million non-Hispanic black) by definition, approximately 5 million non-black Americans from every other racial and ethnic backgrounds live in majority black neighborhoods.

 In the average U.S. metropolitan area, homes in neighborhoods where the share of the population is 50 percent black are valued at roughly half the price as homes in neighborhoods with no black residents.
 There is a strong and powerful statistical relationship between the share of the population that is black and the market value of owner-occupied homes.
 Location in a black neighborhood predicts a large financial penalty for 117 out of the 119 metropolitan areas with majority black neighborhoods, though the valuation gap varies widely between them.

+Differences in home and neighborhood quality do not fully explain the devaluation of homes in black neighborhoods.
+Homes of similar quality in neighborhoods with similar amenities are worth 23 percent less in majority black neighborhoods, compared to those with no very few or black residents.
+Majority black neighborhoods do exhibit features associated with lower property values, including higher crime rates, longer commute times, and less access to high-scoring schools and well-rated restaurants.
+Yet, these factors only explain roughly half of the undervaluation of homes in black neighborhoods.
+Across all majority black neighborhoods, owner-occupied homes are undervalued by $48,000 per home on average, amounting to $156 billion in cumulative losses.

 Metropolitan areas with greater devaluation of black neighborhoods are more segregated and produce less upward mobility for the black children who grow up in those communities.
-Using combined tax and census data from The Equality of Opportunity Project, this analysis finds a positive and statistically significant correlation between the devaluation of homes in black neighborhoods and upward mobility of black children in metropolitan areas with majority black neighborhoods.
+Using combined tax and census data from the Equality of Opportunity Project, this analysis finds a positive and statistically significant correlation between the devaluation of homes in black neighborhoods and upward mobility of black children in metropolitan areas with majority black neighborhoods.
 Segregation is negatively correlated with black home valuations.

+The undervaluation of black assets in housing markets has important social implications.
+Black homeowners realize lower wealth accumulation, which makes it more difficult to start and invest in businesses and afford college tuition.
+By eliminating through analysis commonly held causes of house price differences including education, lower home quality, and crime, we can get a better grasp on the effect of bias on assets in African American neighborhoods.

 Introduction